MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 Jaysian - Bankroller

-WockyTheWolf - Simplified Chinese translation.
+WockyTheWolf, JunJun - Simplified Chinese translation.

 Sounds taken from Risk of Rain 1 and Starstorm